-Anyone who #ihavethisthingwithfloors, doors, color, or tiles, needs to add Palm Springs to the top of their bucket list.
-Palm Springs is a little crayola-colored oasis in the desert that allows you to time-warp back to 1960, when the area was at it’s peak of popularity.
+Palm Springs is a little Crayola-colored oasis in the desert that allows you to time-warp back to 1960, when the area was at its peak of popularity.

 For your fifties fix, look no further than Ruby’s on South Palm Canyon Drive.
 Maraschino cherry-red booths sparkle against white walls and a retro-style countertop where you can sip your shake and devour a gooey, grilled cheese like you’re in Grease.
-Vintage Coca Cola signs and red beach cruisers with white-wall tiers add to the kitch decor.
+Vintage Coca Cola signs and red beach cruisers with white-wall tires add to the kitsch decor.

 Look closely and you’ll notice the walls are covered with black and white photos of Palm Springs life in the fifties and sixties, telling the story of the area.
 The waitresses will tell you stories about each one if you ask nicely.

-Just off of Palm Canyon Drive, this hotel is on a corner in the historic Tennis Club neighborhood.
-It’s built of native stone and redwood, and boasts an a pool bordered with thick cactus’ and bright orange patio furniture.
+Just off of Palm Canyon Drive, this hotel is on a corner in the Historic Tennis Club neighborhood.
+It’s built of native stone and redwood and boasts a pool bordered with thick cactus’ and bright orange patio furniture.
 It’s the perfect spot to have an iconic Palm Springs pool party.

 From the moment your toes touch the charming doormat welcoming you to The Holiday House, you know you’re in for a visual treat.
 Originally opened in 1951, it has been re-imagined with mid-century meets whimsy decor. and a focus on a communal atmosphere.